-Who typically serves on the governing body and are there requirements that govern board composition or impose qualifications for directors regarding independence, diversity, tenure or succession?
+Who typically serves on the board?
+Are there requirements that govern board composition or impose qualifications for board members regarding independence, diversity, tenure or succession?

-The DCKG makes several recommendations regarding diversity of the management board and the tenure of its members.
+The DCKG makes several recommendations regarding diversity of the management and supervisory board and the tenure of its members.

-Similar rules apply to managing directors of a GmbH as regarding the members of the management board of non-listed AGs or SEs.
+Similar rules apply to managing directors of a GmbH compared with the members of the management board of non-listed AGs or SEs.
 The GmbHG does not limit the tenure of managing directors but limited terms of office are common practice.

 How are members of the board compensated?
 Is their remuneration regulated in any way?

 The remuneration of the members of the management board is agreed upon in the service contract between the respective member and the company, represented by the supervisory board.
 For listed companies, the supervisory board has to develop a remuneration policy.
 It will typically provide for a mix of fixed remuneration and variable remuneration, the latter divided between short-term and long-term incentives with emphasis on share-based remuneration.
 The remuneration policy must be clear and understandable, set a maximum remuneration and include detailed information on different aspects of the remuneration.
 The general meeting must vote on the policy at least every four years.
 While non-binding, a shareholder vote rejecting the policy triggers an obligation to amend the policy and to present it again at next year’s general meeting.
 Further, a yearly remuneration report must be prepared and voted upon by the general meeting.
 Both documents must be published on the company’s website.

-Members of the supervisory board receive a cash remuneration either specified in the articles of association or granted by the general meeting and taking into consideration the status as chair or deputy chair of the supervisory board.
+Members of the supervisory board receive a cash remuneration either specified in the articles of association or resolved upon by the general meeting and taking into consideration the status as chair or deputy chair of the supervisory board and of potential committees.
 In listed companies, it must be included in the remuneration report.
 The DCGK suggests a fix cash remuneration.